‘Kindred Spirits’ Season 2: Amy Bruni, Adam Berry Return This Fall To Resolve Lizzie Borden Murder Mystery

 Last month, Week in Weird announced that TLC officially renewed Kindred Spirits for Season 2, following a successful run of Season 1, which first aired on TLC in October of 2016, with seven one-hour episodes.

-Fans of Amy Bruni and Adam Berry fell in love with Season 1 of Kindred Spirits, and not even a week after the last episode of Season 1 aired in December of 2016, fans were already asking on social media if there might be any news of Kindred Spirits, Season 2.
+Fans of Amy Bruni and Adam Berry fell in love with Season 1 of Kindred Spirits, and not even a week after the last episode of Season 1 aired in December of 2016, fans were already asking on social media if there might be any news of Kindred Spirits Season 2.

-Although, there’s not an official Facebook fan-page for Kindred Spirits, Amy Bruni keeps fans updated via her personal Facebook account, and shared last month that Kindred Spirits was “looking for new paranormal cases in the New England area” for Season 2.
+Although there’s not an official Facebook fan page for Kindred Spirits, Amy Bruni keeps fans updated via her personal Facebook account, and shared last month that Kindred Spirits was “looking for new paranormal cases in the New England area” for Season 2.

-Since Amy Bruni is from Westport, and Adam Berry is from Provincetown, the two usually only investigate homes in the New England area for Kindred Spirits, a trend that led them to the Lizzie Borden house for a Season 2 episode.
+Since Amy Bruni is from Westport and Adam Berry is from Provincetown, the two usually only investigate homes in the New England area for Kindred Spirits, a trend that led them to the Lizzie Borden house for a Season 2 episode.

 Bruni and Berry executive-produce Kindred Spirits together, after leaving Syfy’s Ghost Hunters — also, together — in May of 2014.
 The Huffington Post reported on their departure from Ghost Hunters, saying that they “were leaving the unscripted paranormal reality show to pursue their own ghosty projects,” which turned out to be more than one season of Kindred Spirits.